 The Best Vintages of Peby Faugeres are: 2016, 2015, 2012, 2010, 2009, 2005, 2001, 2000 and 1998.

-Serving and Decanting Chateau Peby Faugeres with Wine and Food Pairings
+Serving Chateau Peby Faugeres with Wine and Food Pairings

 The style of wine from Chateau Peby Faugeres is modern.
 The wines are rich, opulent, and full bodied.
 Layers of lush ripe dark fruit, decadent textures with licorice covered dark berries and chocolate are what you’ll find in the wine of Peby Faugeres.
 Forward in style, the wine drinks well young.
 Yet, it ages deceptively well.
 The label was updated in 2009.
 The design features an art deco inspired typeface that looks stunning, with the Lalique glass insert.